 ROI (return on investment) measures profit relative to the cost of an investment.
 It helps compare opportunities on a consistent basis.

-ROI is total return over the period.
-Annualised return adjusts the result to a yearly rate so investments of different lengths can be compared.
+ROI is the total return over the full period.
+Annual return adjusts performance to a yearly rate so investments of different lengths can be compared fairly.

 For a realistic comparison, include known costs such as fees, commissions, and taxes where applicable.